 It’s a mystery to me today when I look at some of the old black and white photographs of my mother and myself as a young boy, one of them on the ‘Pont du Mont Blanc’ in Geneva.
 The picture was probably taken sometime in the fifties.
-It would be an even greater mystery to the young ones like our children or their children – the fifties?
-My god, that’s nearly as far away as Marie-Antoinette smelling the flowers in her vast park in Versailles… in any case in was last century and that today is a very long time ago.
+It would be an even greater mystery to the young ones, like our children or their children – the fifties?
+My god, that’s nearly as far away as Marie-Antoinette smelling the roses in her vast park in Versailles… in any case in was last century and that today is a very long time ago.

 In other photographs, also somewhere around the lake of Geneva, she was dressed in an elegant flowery dress like a film star of her era, wearing medium high heels.

 But that was last century and of course my mother, like most of my family, are long since gone, and in a grey past some of them may even have been acquainted with the Guillotine up close during the French Revolution, like Marie-Louise de Savoy – was that why we were here?
 Was she searching for a distant link; after all, Geneva is surrounded by the Savoy… I doubt it, my mother although formal and at times influential and, occasionally not loath to exert her power, was in fact on the surface quite modest and relatively down to earth, more at ease with her cousins scattered round the Lake, all of them associated with the Dutch resistance during the Nazi occupation, than attending cocktail parties with the “The Beau Monde”.

 They did not party and dance, they simply acted within their capabilities.
 Being down to earth however did not prevent her from taking me to some of the most prestigious hotels of their era.